vinishd/Epsilon-Hacks/README.md

 # Epsilon Hacks Website

-Basic Website providing support to employees being discriminized in the workplace.
+Website providing support to employees being discriminized in the workplace.